Onlineberatung/documentation/docs/backend/admin/consultingtypeservice/schemas/schemas/consulting-type.md

 ## showAskerProfile

-True to show asker profile including monitoring for consultants.
-False, when asker profile and monitoring should not be viewable.
+True to show asker profile for consultants.
+False, when asker profile should not be viewable.

 `showAskerProfile`